idelchi/godyl/docs/configuration/tools.md

 # Tools Format

 Tools can be defined in a YAML file (typically `tools.yml`).

+See [`tools.yml`](https://github.com/idelchi/godyl/blob/main/tools.yml) for getting started.

 You can use a simple form or a full form for tool definitions.

 ### Simple Form